JonasProgrammer/docker-machine-driver-hetzner/README.md

 - `--hetzner-existing-key-path`: Use an existing (local) SSH key instead of generating a new keypair.
 If a remote key with a matching fingerprint exists, it will be used as if specified using `--hetzner-existing-key-id`, rather than uploading a new key.
 - `--hetzner-existing-key-id`: **requires `--hetzner-existing-key-path`**.
 Use an existing (remote) SSH key instead of uploading the imported key pair, see [SSH Keys API](https://docs.hetzner.cloud/#resources-ssh-keys-get) for how to get a list
+- `--hetzner-additional-key`: Upload an additional public key associated with the server, or associate an existing one with the same fingerprint.
+Can be specified multiple times.
 - `--hetzner-user-data`: Cloud-init based User data
 - `--hetzner-volumes`: Volume IDs or names which should be attached to the server
 - `--hetzner-networks`: Network IDs or names which should be attached to the server private network interface